Songs by Senescence

 - At the Gates of Yvdar (6:39) MP3

 I wanted the first song of my album to be epic, combining medieval music and metal.
 The lyrics are about an army at the gates of a legendary city called Yvdar.
 It's a song about preparing oneself for combat and to fight for one's dreams.
-The song has some beautiful melodies, though it drags a bit at times.
-Recently, I made a shorter instrumental version.
+The song has some nice melodies, though it drags a bit at times.
+Recently, I made a shorter instrumental version (see above).

 - Druids of the Woods (5:30) MP3